Brian Dutcher has been patiently waiting for decades to lead San Diego State men's basketball to this point.

 Road games against New Mexico (Jan.
 29) and Nevada (Feb.
 29) theoretically could cause problems for the Aztecs, but both of those teams have already lost to San Jose State in 2020.
 If those are the biggest hurdles standing between Dutcher's guys and an undefeated regular season, it's hard to envision them tripping at any point.

-KenPom gives SDSU a 7.5 percent chance of going undefeated, but also puts its win probability at 68 percent or greater for each remaining game.
+KenPom gives SDSU a 7.5 percent chance of going undefeated, but it also puts its win probability at 68 percent or greater for each remaining game.
 At any rate, San Diego State has already won its four toughest games of the season—at BYU, at Utah State and the games against Iowa and Creighton in Las Vegas.

 You might be thinking, You seriously expect us to trust anyone this season?
 Need I mention Stephen F. Austin and Evansville beating Duke and Kentucky, respectively?